mjordan/iipqa/README.md

 ## To do

-* Add PHPUnit tests for iipqa.
 * Add QA tests for book and newspaper import packages.
+* Add PHPUnit tests for compound class.
 * Add developer documentation, so people can add their own tests and content models.

 ## Development

 * Check code style with `./vendor/bin/phpcs --standard=PSR2 src`
 * Write PHPUnit tests, then run them within the iipqa directory by running `phpunit tests`
-* If you discover an issue, or have a use case not documented here, open an issue.
+* If you discover a bug, or have a use case not documented here, open an issue.